Huey P. Newton: Allegations of violence

 In October 1977, three Black Panthers attempted to assassinate Crystal Gray, a key prosecution witness in Newton's upcoming trial who had been present the day of Kathleen Smith's murder.
 Unknown to the assailants, they attacked the wrong house and the occupant returned fire.
 During the shootout one of the Panthers, Louis Johnson, was killed, and the other two assailants escaped.
 One of the two surviving assassins, Flores Forbes, fled to Las Vegas, Nevada, with the help of Panther paramedic Nelson Malloy.
 In November 1977, Malloy was found by park rangers paralyzed from the waist down from bullet wounds to the back in a shallow grave in the desert outside of Las Vegas.
 According to Malloy, he and Forbes were ordered by "higher-ups" to be killed to eliminate any eyewitness accounts of the attempted murder of Crystal Gray.
 Malloy recovered from the assault and told police that fellow Panthers Rollin Reid and Allen Lewis were behind his attempted murder.
-Newton denied any involvement or knowledge, and said that the events "might have been the result of overzealous party members".
+Newton denied any involvement or knowledge and said that the events "might have been the result of overzealous party members."
 After the assassination attempt on Crystal Gray, she declined to testify against Newton.
 After two trials and two deadlocked juries, the prosecution decided not to retry Newton for Smith's murder.
+Journalist Ken Kelley, three weeks after Newton's death, claimed that Newton had confessed to him that he murdered Smith and ordered the murder of Betty Van Patter.

-During Newton's trial for assaulting the tailor, who changed his testimony several times and eventually told the jury that he did not know who assaulted him.
-Newton was acquitted of the assault in September 1978, but convicted of illegal firearms possession and served 9 months in prison in 1987.
+During Newton's trial for assaulting the tailor, the tailor, who changed his testimony several times, eventually told the jury that he did not know who assaulted him.
+In September 1978, Newton was acquitted of the assault but convicted of illegal firearms possession; he eventually served 9 months in prison in 1987.

 In 2007, party member Ericka Huggins stated in an interview that Newton repeatedly raped her and threatened that if she told anyone he would hurt her children.
-Huggins claimed that party members widely believed Newton had been sexually abused by his father.
-Newton also physically assaulted Huggins, which caused her to leave the Black Panther Party.